aridjayafilm/aridjaya.eu.org/content/pages/contact.md

 Claim Picture [picture name] [url to real picture] : if you are the real owner to claim your picture and need back links.
 Submit Wallpapers [wallpaper name] : if you wanna submit your or your wallpaper design to us.
 Advertise : if you interested to advertising on our site.
 Support : if you need our support.

-And send all your inquiries to our official mail at contact@basedomain.com
+And send all your inquiries to our official mail

 Don’t hesitate to contact us according your concerns and don’t worry, all of your comment are welcome. :)